nvidia-holoscan/holohub/tutorials/gpu_direct_storage_on_holoscan/README.md

 # Taking advantage of GPU Direct Storage on the latest NVIDIA Edge platform
 ## 	Introduction
 Modern-day edge accelerated computing solutions constantly push the boundaries of what is possible.
 The success of edge computing is mainly due to a new approach to accelerated computing problems, which are viewed from both a GPU and systems perspective.
 With innovations such as GPU Direct Storage (GDS) and GPU Direct Storage-over-Fabrics (GDS-OF), we can load data directly onto the GPU at lightning-fast speeds.
 GDS allows us to transform previously offline batch workloads into online streaming solutions, bringing them into the 21st century.
-This blog will demonstrate this with a sample pipeline using the latest industrial-grade edge hardware (IGX) and A6000 workstation GPU.
+This tutorial demonstrates this with a sample pipeline using the latest industrial-grade edge hardware (IGX) and A6000 workstation GPU.
 We’ll start by providing an overview of the two main types of workflows, then discuss how to set up GDS, and finally, wrap up with an example application using Nvidia Holoscan and the Nvidia Rapids software suite.

 ## 	Overview of GDS and GDS-OF
 To give a brief introduction to the GPU Direct Storage paradigm, we first need to understand the traditional file transfer pathway between the storage device and a GPU.
 Traditionally, to transfer a file from the storage device to the GPU, the CPU would create a temporary cache or bounce buffer out of the system memory (RAM).
 This buffer would hold data transferred from the storage device.
 Only after the data has been transferred to the bounce buffer or the buffer is full will the data transfer from the bounce buffer to the GPU.
 In the case of large file transfers to repetitive file transfers, this will result in increased latency.
 GPU Direct Storage sends the data directly from the storage device to the GPU without the need for the temporarily allocated CPU system memory to coordinate movement with the PCIE bus.
 For more information, please visit the blog below.